Instructions for Students

 Optional Biostatistics:

-• Biostatistics consults (new this year): If your mentor and department do not offer biostatistics support or if you need more help, click here to request consult with a biostatistician.
+• Biostatistics consults: If your mentor and department do not offer biostatistics support or if you need more help, click here to request consult with a biostatistician.
 Make sure to answer “Yes” to the question “Is this project part of the Shapiro Scholars Research Program?”

-• Prerequisites for both biostats options: Watch the lecture Ron Gangnon, PhD, recorded as a follow up to the Biostatistics lecture he presented in FFF.
+• Watch the lecture Ron Gangnon, PhD, recorded as a follow up to the Biostatistics lecture he presented in FFF.
 Slides.

-Optional Writing groups (Sign up required, not recorded.)
+Optional Writing group (Sign up required, not recorded.)

 • 7/22 (any writing sample), 2-4pm